wboag/Scheme-NLP/README.md

     2) A word stemming module.
 This module:

         - implements Porter's stemming algorithm.
-        - can stem word down to their root (ex. "training" -> "train")
+        - can stem a word down to its root (ex. "training" -> "train")
-        - does not need any training.
+        - does not need any training data.